 These free workshops are highly interactive in nature, with the goal of building local capacity to implement Complete Streets approaches, and strengthen relationships between transportation practitioners, other departments, and the community.
 Key decision makers, stakeholders, and agency professionals learn how to more effectively balance the needs of all users and routinely create and maintain Complete Streets.

-CDTC recently completed the pilot CDTC's Educational & Technical Workshop Series - for more information see the workshop summaries.
-Please check back often for more information about upcoming workshop opportunities.
+In 2016, CDTC completed the pilot CDTC's Educational & Technical Workshop Series - for more information see the workshop summaries.
+CDTC is currently soliciting sponsors for the 2018 Workshop Series.
+Applications are due March 2, 2018.